openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 A *lambda body* can be a single expression or a block (see :ref:`Block`).
-Similar to a method or function body, a lambda body describes the code to be executed when lambda call (see :ref:`Runtime Evaluation of Lambda Expressions`) occurs.
+Similar to the body of a method or a function, a lambda body describes the code to be executed when a lambda call (see :ref:`Runtime Evaluation of Lambda Expressions`) occurs.

-The meanings of names and of the keywords ``this`` and ``super`` (along with the accessibility of the referred declarations) are the same as in the surrounding context; however, lambda parameters introduce new names.
+The meanings of names, and of the keywords ``this`` and ``super`` (along with the accessibility of the referred declarations) are the same as in the surrounding context; however, lambda parameters introduce new names.

-If *lambda body* is a single expression, then it is equivalent to the block with one return statement which returns this single expression ``{ return singleExpression }``.
+When a single expression, a *lambda body* is equivalent to the block with one return statement which returns such single expression ``{ return singleExpression }``.

-If a lambda body block completes normally, then it is *value-compatible*.
-Its normal completion means that the statement of the form ``return expression`` is executed.
+If completing normally, then a lambda body block is *value-compatible*.
+A lambda body completing normally means that the statement of the form ``return expression`` is executed.

-If any local variable or formal parameter of the surrounding context is used but not declared in the lambda body, then it is *captured* by the lambda.
+If any local variable, or formal parameter of the surrounding context is used but is not declared in a lambda body, then such local variable, or formal parameter is *captured* by the lambda.

-If an instance member of surrounding type is used in the lambda body defined in a method, then ``this`` is *captured* by the lambda.
+If an instance member of surrounding type is used in the lambda body which is defined in a method, then ``this`` is *captured* by the lambda.

-A compile-time error occurs if a local variable is used but not declared in a lambda body, and is not assigned before the lambda body.
+A compile-time error occurs if a local variable is used in a lambda body but is neither declared in it nor assigned before it.

 .. index::
    lambda body